vista-art/fragmentcolor/README.md

 - The website lives under `docs/website` and is automatically generated from `docs/api` at build time.
 - Method pages include JavaScript and Python examples extracted from the healthcheck scripts.

+For contribution guidelines and the release process, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Platform support

 Platform support is aligned with upstream [wgpu](https://github.com/gfx-rs/wgpu):